Bonze255/smarthomeNG_plugins/doorbird/Readme.md

-# Doorbird plugin for smarthomeng,
+# Doorbird plugin for smarthomeNG,
 it is based on https://pypi.org/project/DoorBirdPy/.
 Its possible to make a snapshot from Live-Stream, switch the Relays1/2 or the Nightvision on and get the events(doorbell, motion) from it.
 So you can use this with knx or mqtt ....
 It uses pynacl and chacha20-poly1305to encrypt the UDP Ethernet Pakets.